-We were watching the movie, “Boy in the striped Pajamas.”
-When Bruno meets Shmuel.
-Bruno is a privileged nine-year-old while Shmuel, the other boy is in striped pajamas.
+We were watching the movie, “Boy in the striped Pajamas,” where Bruno meets Shmuel.
+Bruno is a privileged nine-year-old while Shmuel, is in striped pajamas.
 What separates them is the barbed wire fence.
-Bruno envies Shmuel, as he imagines him playing with other kids his own age behind the fence, in the comfort of his Pajamas while he is all alone in the open world outside the fence.
+Bruno envies Shmuel, as he imagines him playing with other kids his own age behind the fence, in the comfort of his Pajamas, while he is all alone in the open world outside the fence.
 Bruno is unable to comprehend the horrors of living in a camp, as he offers simplistic solutions to Shmuel’s problems.
 When Shmuel talks about being hungry all the time, Bruno gets him food from home.

 The barbed wire fence had a big impact on me.
 It is a grim reminder of the two worlds that exist in all societies, a demarcation between the privileged and the oppressed.
 When I was a nine-year-old (just like Bruno) growing up in Bangalore, my world was filled with what happened at school and my friends in the neighborhood.
 Somewhere that barbed wire fence brought back memories of Parvati, our Mai(maid.)
 Why did we call her Mai?
 Mai means mother, surely an honorable title, but it became a synonym for the maid in our house.
 Mummy would often ask me to check on her, to make sure she was washing the dishes properly or rinsing the clothes in clean water.